 - Advising check-ins

-- Scheduling appointments (you’ll be amazed how quickly students will schedule appointments via text vs. email and other mediums)
+- Schedule appointments (you'll be amazed how quickly students will schedule appointments via texts vs. email or a phone call)

 Consider your campus culture